 There seems to be a magnetic force that draws our awareness to the ever-present and expanding good.
 It’s as if our conscious and subconscious work diligently to focus only on those experiences that support our state of mind.
 Looking through the eyes of gratitude brings forth more things to be grateful for.

-As we approach Thanksgiving, we here at Regenrus invite you to join us as we deepen our gratitude using a variety of simple and effective practices that can open us to greater well-being throughout the year.
+As we approach Christmas, we here at Regenrus invite you to join us as we deepen our gratitude using a variety of simple and effective practices that can open us to greater well-being throughout the year.

 Here are a few proven tips for cultivating “Gratitude as a State of Being”

-Breathe, and Breathe Deeply
+Breathe, & Breathe Deeply

 Slow down!
 Stop, breathe - simply become conscious of your breathing.
 Did you know that breathing in deeply to the count of 6 - breathing out to the count of 6 - and continuing this for just a minute or two helps to align your autonomic nervous system?
 I invite you to try it (you have to breathe anyway - right?) and notice the sense of ease.
 We invite you to use this video as an exercise practice here.

 Count Your Blessings

 Fall asleep to your gratitude.
 Make a practice of writing down 3 positive things you are grateful for every night before you go to bed.
 Explain why each one makes you grateful.
 As my children were growing up, every day I would ask them “What was the best thing about today?”
 It didn’t matter what their answer was, it was about developing a pattern of focusing on what was good, what they could appreciate & experience gratitude for.
 Keeping a journal & a pen on the nightstand will serve as a reminder and help you establish this ritual.
 For the tech-savvy, there are gratitude apps you can get on your phone, such as Feed Your Happy & Gratitude Journal.
 Research shows that gratitude journaling can put you in a dramatically better mood, & even prolong that feeling for weeks and months the more you practice.